ElvisWang2010/WROFE-2025/README.md

 - Publishes to /lap_status to transmit lap information Provides orientational information for lap counting and navigation

+#### ROS2
 In short:
-navigator_node.py: The brain of the challenge camera_node.py: The eyes of the challenge imu_node.py: Balance and lap counting
+navigator_node.py: The brain of the challenge

+camera_node.py: The eyes of the challenge

+imu_node.py: Balance and lap counting

+We like to think of our navigator node as a multi state machine.
+It has 5 drive states and 3 pillar states.
+The 5 drive states are as follows:
+1. Button: Wait for button press before starting.
+2. Start: Escape from parking lot.
+3. Navigate: Main part of challenge, navigate 3 laps around track.
+4. Park: Go into parking lot.
+5. Stop: Stop all movement and nodes.

-The navigator node is the main file controller the robot.
+Since the navigator node is the main file controller the robot.
 It must communicate with the other nodes with subscribers and publishers to coordinate current drive and button states.
 ```
 self.create_subscription(Image, '/image_raw', self.camera_callback, 10)
 self.create_subscription(Float32, '/imu_angle', self.imu_callback, 10)